Tachionstrahl/SignLanguageRecognition/README.md

 # SignLanguageRecognition

 Video processing using MediaPipe for different approaches.
+Includes also RNN model lab.

-## Detections to CSV
+## 1. Detections to CSV

 For extracting multi hand and face detections and saving them to a CSV file, we implemented the `DetectionsToCSVCalculator`.

-## Zielsetzung 2
-Für MediaPipe einen eigenen Graphen entwickeln, um aus Live-Bild mit dem trainierten RNN einen Prototypen für eine Prediction App zu bauen.

-# Anleitung

-## 1. Videos aufnehmen
-## To be continued...
+## 2. Building RNN Model

+The CSV files are used to train a deep learning model.
+Therefore we use jupyter notebooks to simply write and comment a script.
+Check out the folder `lab`.

+## 3. Live prediction

+The trained model is used for predicting live video stream.
+`To be continued`